shubham250298/Diwali_Sales_Analysis-using-Python/README.md

 ## Data Description
 The dataset used for this analysis contains Diwali sales data for a specific period.
 The data is provided in CSV format and includes the following columns:
-- User_ID: The Id of person
+- User_ID  :   The Id of person
 - Cust_name: Customer Name
 - Product_ID : Id of each product
 - Gender: Gender of each person